creatissimo/otto-market-api/docs/Api/ProductsV2Api.md

 productsV2GetVariationActiveStatus($sku): \OpenAPI\Client\Model\ActiveStatusProductsV2
 ```

-Read the active status of a single product variation.
-Replaces corresponding online-status endpoint which now is marked as deprecated.
+Read the active status of a single product variation

+Returns active status of the requested product variation by SKU.

 ### Example